Roomify/docs/bat/drupal/events_types.rst

 .. image:: images/select_event_type.png

 Now, with the field in place you can visit ``bat/config/type-bundles`` and click on the "edit" operation of the type bundle you are interested in.
-For every type of Event you will see a drop-down that allows you to connect a field of this Type Budle to an Event Type.
+For every type of Event you will see a drop-down that allows you to connect a field of this Type Bundle to an Event Type.

 .. image:: images/connect.png